practical-neuroimaging/pna2015/day5/topics.rst

-Exponential floating point text format
+Exponential floating point text format range, arange
 Step in range
-Label on plots
+Legends on plots
-Operators in place
+# Operators in place
 Slicing out a time series
 Correlation, corrcoef, correlate
 Tail on the convolution
+Little scipy intro?
 PDFs from scipy, shape, location, scale
-Little scipy intro?
+Basics on testing
+Dot and sum of products